Abyssinian Cat Breed Profile

 - Needs a lot of exercise

 Abyssinians are very fond of humans and love to get involved in anything their humans are doing.
 Nevertheless, they’re independent and don’t mind being left alone as much as other cats.
 They also deal with stressful situations better than other breeds.
 However, it’s still best to keep two cats so they have some company.
 They also get on well with dogs.

 Abyssinians are especially fond of high places.
 So they need a cat activity tree, ideally one that goes up to the ceiling.
 They’re also very intelligent and quickly learn tricks like fetch.
 Puzzles and challenging games are especially fun for them.

 The Abyssinian is a medium-sized, slim cat.
 Its short, close fur is fine, dense and velvety soft.
 It’s “ticked” (agouti) and includes the colors blue, sorrel, cinnamon red, fawn, agouti, reddish ruddy, chocolate, lilac and/or silver.
 It has a dorsal stripe on its back that ends at the tip of the tail.
 It has a long neck that leads to a triangular head.
 The ears are far apart and their large eyes are oval-shaped.

-People often claim that Abyssinian cats can be traced back to the cats of Ancient Egyptian kings in a time when they were worshipped as gods.
+People often claim that Abyssinian cats can be traced back to the cats of Ancient Egyptian kings in a time when they were worshiped as gods.
 But that’s just a legend.
 They also don’t come from the kingdom of Abyssinia, which is in modern Ethiopia.
 This cat breed originated in South-East Asia.
 They have existed in Europe since 1868.